SaltwaterC/PasswordHash2/README.md

  * PHP 5.3.0+ (bcrypt) or PHP 5.3.2+ (all methods)
  * OpenSSL extension

-This implementation is the fact that it consistently works across platforms.
+This implementation works consistently across platforms.
 There are no Windows-isms or *nix-isms in this implementation.
 In fact, this is hack-free from the PHP implementation point of view.

 ## How to use